 The Miix 510 is one of the many Windows tablets to take its design cues from the Surface Pro line.
 Our review unit has a matte silver back panel and black keyboard cover, though some models come with a black exterior.
 It measures 0.6 by 11.8 by 8.1 inches (HWD) alone, and is 0.8 inch thick with the included keyboard case attached; altogether, the Miix 510 weighs 2.72 pounds.

-The 12.2-inch IPS screen is clear and bright, and it has a 1,920-by-1,200 resolution.
+Lenovo Miix 510 has 12.2-inch IPS screen is clear and bright, and it has a 1,920-by-1,200 resolution.
 That’s lower than the resolution on the Miix 700 (2,160 by 1,440), though you probably won’t notice the extra pixels on such a compact screen.
-Text is sharp enough to be readable in a brightly lit room, and there’s plenty of space for your spreadsheets or website layouts.
-Touch sensitivity is excellent, and you can use the optional Active Pen if you need pressure-sensitive input for drawing or capturing accurate signatures, for example.
-The Active Pen comes with a removable plastic nub that connects it to the USB 3.0 port for storage (and, irritatingly, blocks it from other use), but you can also clip it to your shirt pocket or use the magnets in the keyboard cover to hold it when you’re not using it.
+The text is sharp enough to be readable in a brightly lit room, and there’s plenty of space for your spreadsheets or website layouts.
+Touch sensitivity is excellent, and you can use the optional Active Pen if you need pressure-sensitive advice for drawing or capturing accurate signatures, such as.
+The Active Pen comes with a removable plastic nub that connects it to the USB 3.0 port for storage (and, irritatingly, blocks it from other users), but you can also clip it to your shirt pocket or use the magnets in the keyboard cover to hold it when you’re not using it.
 The tablet’s included protective cloth pouch has a built-in loop for holding the Active Pen, so you have multiple places to stow it.
 The Active Pen has two side buttons for right-click and erase, but unlike the Surface Pen, it lacks a shortcut button on the top for opening OneNote or another program.

-Sound from the built-in speakers is well defined and fills a small-to-medium-size room.
-It has very little low end, though; as it tends to favor voice over music and sound effects, it’s best suited for video conferencing and spoken-word files like audio books.
+The sound from the built-in speakers is well defined and fills a small-to-medium-sized room.
+It has a very little low end, though; as it tends to favor voice over music and sound effects, it’s best suited for video conferencing and spoken-word files like audiobooks.
 Speaking of sound, one of the few nits to pick is the occasional noise from the Miix 700’s cooling fan.
 It wouldn’t be annoying in a noisy café, but it’s loud enough to be audible in a library or other quiet room.